 Overview

-• WIT’s performances and student showcases will be held at Studio Theatre through August 2024.
+• WIT’s performances will be held at Studio Theatre through August 2024.
+Student showcases will be held at Studio Theatre unless otherwise noted.

 • As of July 1, 2023, WIT’s masking policy for audiences, performers, staff, and volunteers is: “Masks Recommended” but no longer required.